-Coordinating I.T. procurement; Deploying computers, printers, scanners and other I.T. equipment used by the county in its daily operations; Engage and collaborate with contractors & I.T. vendors to design, install & configure county networks, structured cabling, routers & switching devices; Setup and management of firewalls and security appliances;
+- Coordinating I.T. procurement: Deploying computers, printers, scanners and other I.T. equipment used by the county in its daily operations; Engage and collaborate with contractors & I.T. vendors to design, install & configure county networks, structured cabling, routers & switching devices; Setup and management of firewalls and security appliances.

-- The department also keeps all endpoints up to date and ensures that all workstations and servers are are running the lates endpoint protection software, and for provisioning all new computers deployed on the county’s networks.
+- The department also keeps all endpoints up to date and ensures that all workstations and servers are are running the latest endpoint protection software, and for provisioning all new computers deployed on the county’s networks.

-In our free time, the M.I.S.
-Department provides help desk services to over three hundred end-users working in any of twenty independent county offices, departments, or entities, as well as for several other non-county agencies on a limited basis.
+- Providing help desk services to over three hundred end-users working in any of twenty independent county offices, departments, or entities, as well as for several other non-county agencies on a limited basis.

-We also setup/tear-down, perform tests, troubleshoot and maintain the county’s Audio/Visual presentation systems, and coordinate all technical aspects of conducting and broadcasting live-streams of public meetings over the Internet
+- Maintenance of the county’s Audio/Visual presentation systems, and coordinate all technical aspects of conducting and broadcasting live-streams of public meetings over the Internet

-Finally, the department is also tasked with the upkeep and repair of the county’s security, surveillance systems, access-controls systems and associated databases. .
+- Lastly, the department is also tasked with the upkeep and repair of the county’s security, surveillance systems, access-controls systems and associated databases. .

 By the numbers, the M.I.S. department supports:

-- 300+ end-user accounts;
+- 300+ end-user accounts and 250+ Windows workstations.

-- Approximately 200 full-time computer users at ten different locations throughout Taos County;
+- Approximately 200 full-time computer users at ten different locations throughout Taos County.

-- Over 100 mobile devices (smart phones, laptops & tablets);
+- Over 100 mobile devices (smart phones, laptops & tablets)

-- Multiple Microsoft Domains;
+- Multiple Microsoft Domains

-- Over two-dozen servers running many different operating systems including Windows Server, Linux, and even a Unix server on hardware by Dell, HP, IBM and other hardware platforms;
+- Over two-dozen servers running many different operating systems including Windows Server, Linux, and even a Unix server on hardware by Dell, HP, IBM and other hardware platforms.

 - Many firewalls by many different manufacturers.

 - An I.T.
-Assets tracking database;
+Assets tracking database.

-- Between 30-40 network switches;
+- Between 30-40 network switches.

-- A help desk ticket management system;
+- A help desk ticket management system.

-- 225 VoIP IP and circuit-switched analog telephone and fax devices from multiple vendors and services providers;
+- 225 VoIP IP and circuit-switched analog telephone and fax devices from multiple vendors and services providers.

-- 75+ printers;
+- 75+ printers.

-- Several SANs and NASs servers;
+- Several SANs and NASs servers.

-- One backup system;
+- One backup system.

-- 12+ Terabytes of user’s data;
+- 12+ Terabytes of user’s data.

-- 5 ESXi hosts, that run over a dozen virtual machines;
+- 5 ESXi hosts, that run over a dozen virtual machines.

 - Countless other technical devices unique to various county offices.